-Barn owls are especially secretive and like to remain hidden.
-They have developed better eyesight than most other types of owls.
-So they’re able to hunt in the dark even when there’s no light at all.
+Barn owls are secretive and like to remain hidden.
+They have developed better eyesight than most other animals.
+They’re able to hunt in the dark even when there’s no light at all.

 The 8 Meanings of Barn Owls

 Below is a more in-depth outline of the points provided above.